 Why do I wake up with headaches every morning?

 Patients who complain about daily headaches, frequently occurring in the morning, often grind their teeth at night while asleep.
-This condition is known as bruxism, and left untreated may cause TMJ.
+Bruxism or unaddressed teeth grinding may cause TMD symptoms.
 If you experience headaches, facial pain, or wearing of teeth, you may have TMJ caused by bruxism.

 Do I need oral surgery to get rid of my TMJ disorder?

-No. You may not need oral surgery if your TMJ symptoms are not severe and paralyzing.
-Your dentist can alleviate TMJ symptoms with orthodontics and oral appliances that have been proven to help patients with this disorder.
+No, you may not need oral surgery if your TMD symptoms are not severe and paralyzing.
+Your dentist can alleviate TMD symptoms with orthodontics and oral appliances such as a night guard, oral splints, and Invisalign.

 Can sleeping on your side cause TMJ?